-Located in the beautiful Pacific Northwest city of Portland, Oregon, National College of Natural Medicine (NCNM) is sited near the Willamette River waterfront, close to the heart of the city.
-The expanding NCNM campus features turn of the century architecture with bright, airy classrooms and laboratories, high ceilings and lots of windows with dramatic views of Mount Hood and downtown.
-The adjacent administrative building also houses the renowned Helfgott Research Institute.
-The campus is convenient to navigate and designed with many intimate meeting and socializing spots for the student community.
-The Natural Health Center on First Avenue, the primary ND teaching clinic, patient laboratory and natural pharmacy, is a pleasant walk from the campus and offers full-service preventive, acute and chronic patient care.
-The Pettygrove Clinic is a short commute from the campus and offers clinical training and patient care in the classical Chinese tradition.
-NCNM's clinical education also features experiential learning rotations at satellite community clinics throughout the Portland metropolitan area.
+Situated in the beautiful Pacific Northwest city of Portland, Oregon, National College of Natural Medicine (NCNM) is located near the Willamette River waterfront, close to the heart of the city.

+The expanding NCNM campus features an Academic Building that combines quaint early 20th century architecture with bright, airy classrooms and laboratories, high ceilings and lots of windows with dramatic views of Mount Hood and downtown Portland.
+NCNM Clinic, the college's primary teaching clinic, is the newest addition to the campus.
+The clinic features a laboratory and natural pharmacy, as well as naturopathic and classical Chinese medicine offering preventive, acute and chronic patient care.
+NCNM's clinical education also includes experiential learning rotations at satellite community clinics throughout the Portland metropolitan area.

 Portland is the national hub for integrated medical education and sustainability.
-With nearby collaborating medical schools in allopathic, chiropractic, and Chinese medicine, as well as many affiliated health profession and public health programs, NCNM students have access to future colleagues, world-class research and three other medical school libraries, besides their own excellent collection.
+Close to NCNM's campus, students will find collaborating medical schools in allopathic, chiropractic and Chinese medicine, as well as many affiliated health profession and public health programs.
+NCNM students have access to world-class research and three other medical school libraries, in addition to NCNM's own excellent collection.

-National College of Natural Medicine is located in the greenest city in America.
-The Portland community is college friendly and rich in arts and culture with an amazing music scene, fabulous restaurants, and great shopping.
-NCNM students also have access to farmer's markets with fresh organic produce and herbs.
-Students live throughout the city since the campus is easily accessible to Portland's diverse neighborhoods via an extensive local transportation system.
-Portland residents have access to some of the most remarkable natural wonders and activities in the country, including Pacific Ocean beaches, mountain skiing, breathtaking waterfalls and miles and miles of hiking and bicycle paths.
+National College of Natural Medicine is established in the greenest city in America.
+Portland is college-friendly and rich in arts and culture; the city offers an amazing music scene, fabulous restaurants and great shopping.
+NCNM students will be delighted by an array of natural foods stores, as well as a number of farmer's markets with fresh organic produce and herbs.
+Students find affordable housing throughout the city; the campus is easily accessible by one of the nation's best public transportation systems, bicycle or car.
+Portland residents are fortunate to live near some of the most remarkable natural wonders in the country, including beautiful Pacific Ocean beaches, mountain skiing, breathtaking waterfalls and miles and miles of hiking and bicycle paths.